truemagic-coder/nemo-agent/README.md

 `pip install nemo-agent`

 ## Usage
-After installation, you can use NemoAgent from the command line:
+After installation, you can use Nemo Agent from the command line:

 `nemo-agent "Your task description here"`
 If you run nemo-agent without any arguments, it will prompt you to enter a task.